Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | 18    | Enchantment +3, maximum 4 enchantment targets |
 | 24    | Enchantment +4, maximum 5 enchantment targets |

-To bestow an enchantment, the Enchanter must roll a successful Enchantment check.
+### Class Abilities

+Enchanters can use an action to bestow an enchantment on a target.
-Once bestowed, an enchantment lasts until the Enchanter rests.
+After rolling a successful Enchantment check, an enchantment is applied and lasts until the Enchanter's next Rest.

-When an Enchanter tries to enchant a new target while currently enchanting the maximum, they must choose a target to free of their enchantment.
+If an Enchanter wants to enchant a target while currently enchanting the maximum (as dictated by their Enchantment Charm), they must choose a target to free of their enchantment.

+### Class perks

 Enchanters can unlock new enchantments through their perks.